suetology/PineApp/README.md

 ## Requirements

- - Relational database is used for storing data; [x]
- - Create generic method, event or delegate; define at least 2 generic constraints;
- - Delegates usage;
- - Create at least 1 exception type and throw it; meaningfully deal with it; [x]
-   - (most of the exceptions are logged to a file or a server); [x]
- - Lambda expressions usage; [x]
- - Usage of threading via Thread class; [x]
+  - [ ] Web service implemented and used;
+  - [x] Entity Framework and  code-first migrations usage and understanding of difference between
- - Usage of async/await; [x]
+  - [x] code/model/database first approaches;
- - Use at least 1 concurrent collection or Monitor; [x]
+  - [x] Usage of middleware and at least one interceptor;
- - Regex usage; [x]
- - No instances are created using 'new' keyword, dependency injection is used everywhere;
- - Unit and integration tests coverage at least 20%;
+  - [ ] Unit and integration tests coverage at least 50%;
+  - [ ] Hackathon like pitch for the application is made;

 ## Contributing
 Pull requests are welcome.
 Please ensure that any changes are documented and tested before submitting.